eksctl-io/eksctl/site/content/usage/experimental/01-gitops.md

 ## Creating your own Quick Start profile

-A Quick Start profile is a git repository that contains kubernetes manifests that can be installed in a cluster using GitOps (through [Flux][flux]).
+A Quick Start profile is a Git repository that contains Kubernetes manifests that can be installed in a cluster using GitOps (through [Flux][flux]).

 These manifests, will probably need some information about the cluster they will be installed in, such as the cluster